system-zero/system-zero/README.md

       (used mostly for testing the development).
 Many of the usual options haven't been implemented.

+      update (last days of Octomber): quite some of a basic set of a system command line functionality has been implemented.

     sources: (some of them)
     [Dir.make in C](src/z/app/dir/src/Dir.make.c)
     [File.stat in La](src/z/app/file/src/File.stat.lai)